Casey DeSmith: Pittsburgh Penguins

-DeSmith was again recalled to the Penguins on January 12, 2018.
-On January 18, 2018, DeSmith made his first NHL start and earned his first NHL win, stopping 28 of 29 shots in a 3–1 win over the Los Angeles Kings.
-Despite his success, he was reassigned to Wilkes-Barre/Scranton on February 4, 2018.
+DeSmith was again recalled to Pittsburgh on January 12, 2018.
+On January 18, DeSmith made his first NHL start and earned his first NHL win, stopping 28 of 29 shots in a 3–1 win over the Los Angeles Kings.
+Despite his success, he was re-assigned to Wilkes-Barre/Scranton on February 4.
 On February 26, Pittsburgh recalled DeSmith, once again switching with Jarry for the backup goaltender position.
-He recorded his first career shutout on April 6, 2018, to help the Penguins clinch home ice advantage for Game 1 of the 2018 Stanley Cup playoffs.
+He recorded his first NHL career shutout on April 6, to help the Penguins clinch home ice advantage for Game 1 of the 2018 Stanley Cup playoffs.

 During the 2018–19 season, having established himself in the backup role for the Penguins, DeSmith was signed to a three-year, $3.75 million contract extension with Pittsburgh on January 11, 2019.

-DeSmith was sent back to Wilkes-Barre at the beginning of the 2019–20 season because the Penguins preferred to keep Jarry on the roster as the backup goaltender.
+DeSmith was sent back to Wilkes-Barre at the beginning of the 2019–20 season, because the Penguins preferred to keep Jarry on the roster as the backup goaltender.
 The Penguins wanted to call up DeSmith on January 4, 2020.
 However, the game that night was at Montreal, and DeSmith was unable to travel to Canada because he had misplaced his passport.
 Emil Larmi was called up from the ECHL's Wheeling Nailers instead.

-In the pandemic-shortened 2020–21 season, DeSmith served as full-time backup to Jarry for the Penguins, compiling an 11–7–0 record in starts with a .912 save percentage.
+In the 2020–21 season, which was shortened by the COVID-19 pandemic, DeSmith served as full-time backup to Jarry for the Penguins, compiling an 11–7–0 record in starts with a .912 save percentage.
 The following season, he had an 11–6–5 record during the regular season with an .914 save percentage.
 DeSmith found himself in the spotlight when Jarry injured his foot shortly before the beginning of the 2022 Stanley Cup playoffs, elevating him to the starting goaltender position.
-In his first ever NHL playoff start in Game 1 of the first round series against the New York Rangers, DeSmith made 48 saves on 51 shots in the course of regulation time and two periods of overtime.
+In his first NHL playoff start in Game 1 of the first round series against the New York Rangers, DeSmith made 48 saves on 51 shots in the course of regulation time and two periods of overtime.
 Midway through double overtime he was forced to exit the game, ceding the net to Louis Domingue.
 Days later, it was announced that DeSmith had required core muscle surgery and would miss the remainder of the playoffs.